valdezpa09/homio/README.md

 input_boolean.homio_heating_control: Controls visibility of the temp controls

-input_number.homio_thermostat_target_temperature: Stores the temperature to be sent
+input_number.homio_thermostat_target_temperature: Stores the temperature to be sent in a helper which reacts much quicker on tap and only fires one service call to update the actual entity target temperature once the set button is triggered.

 Example